Vicken-Ghoubiguian/openWeather/README.md

                     // Conversion of the 'decimalPart' value from string to int... decimalPart = parseInt(decimalPart);

+                    // In the case where the 'decimalPart' value has a value inferior to 10, so... if(decimalPart < 10) {

+                        decimalPart = decimalPart * 10;
+                    }

                     // Calculating the number of seconds in current time... decimalPart = (decimalPart*60)/100;